brianhempel/active_record_union/README.md

 ) posts
 ```

+<a name="footnote-1"></a>[1] Note: the `?` in the SQL is bound to the correct value when ActiveRecord executes the query.
+Also, the SQL examples here were generated for a SQLite database.
+The syntax generated for other databases may vary slightly.

 ## Another nifty way to reduce extra queries

 ActiveRecord already supports turning scopes into nested queries in WHERE clauses.
 The nested relation defaults to selecting `id` by default.

-For example, if a User `has_and_belongs_to_many :favorited_posts`, we can quickly find which of the current user's posts are liked by a certain other user.
+For example, if a user `has_and_belongs_to_many :favorited_posts`, we can quickly find which of the current user's posts are liked by a certain other user.

 ```ruby
 current_user.posts.where(id: other_user.favorited_posts)